JCSDA/jedi-docs/docs/jedi-components/ufo/qcfilters.rst

 - :code:`BChecks_Skip`: Do not perform the basic checks (default false).
 Only set to true for unit tests in which the input sample consists of pressures that should not be sorted.

-The yaml parameter which applies to the same pressure/different temperature check is as follows:
+:ref:`Back to overview of profile consistency checks <profconcheck_overview>`

+.. _profconcheck_samepdifft:

+SamePDiffT check
+^^^^^^^^^^^^^^^^

+**Operation**

+This check searches for pairs of levels that have identical pressures but for which the absolute difference between their temperatures is larger than a particular threshold (\ :code:`SPDTCheck_TThresh`).
+The level with the larger absolute difference between the observed and model background temperature is rejected.

+**Summary of yaml parameters**

-- :code:`SPDTCheck_TThresh:`: Tempreature difference threshold (default 1.0 K).
+- :code:`SPDTCheck_TThresh`: Absolute temperature difference threshold (default 1.0 K).

-The yaml parameters which apply to the sign check are as follows:
+:ref:`Back to overview of profile consistency checks <profconcheck_overview>`

+.. _profconcheck_sign:

+Sign check
+^^^^^^^^^^

+**Operation**

+The sign check for a particular level is failed in the following case:

-- :code:`SCheck_PstarThresh:` Threshold for difference between observed pressure and model surface pressure (default 5000.0 Pa).
+- The absolute difference between the observed and model background temperature is larger than a threshold (\ :code:`SCheck_tObstBkgThresh`),

+- Changing the sign (in degrees C) of the observed temperature causes its absolute difference relative to the model background temperature (also in degrees C) to be smaller than a threshold (\ :code:`SCheck_ProfileSignTol`),

+- The level pressure is lower by more than a certain amount (\ :code:`SCheck_PstarThresh`) than the model surface pressure.

+**Summary of yaml parameters**

 - :code:`SCheck_tObstBkgThresh`: Threshold for absolute temperature difference between observation and background (default 20.0 K).

-- :code:`SCheck_ProfileSignTol`: Threshold for temperature difference in degrees C between observation and background (default 5.0 degrees C).
+- :code:`SCheck_ProfileSignTol`: Threshold for absolute temperature difference between observation and background after the observation sign has been changed (default 5.0 degrees C).

+- :code:`SCheck_PstarThresh`: Threshold for difference between observed pressure and model surface pressure (default 5000.0 Pa).

 - :code:`SCheck_PrintLargeTThresh`: Pressure threshold above which large temperature differences are printed (default 1000.0 Pa).

 - :code:`SCheck_CorrectT`: Compute correction to temperature (default true).

-The yaml parameters which apply to the unstable layer check are as follows:
+:ref:`Back to overview of profile consistency checks <profconcheck_overview>`

+.. _profconcheck_unstablelayer:

+UnstableLayer check
+^^^^^^^^^^^^^^^^^^^

+**Operation**

+The temperature at a particular level is used to compute the temperature at the adjacent level (upwards) in the profile.
+The calculation assumes that the temperature-pressure relationship followes the dry adiabatic lapse rate.
+If the obsersved temperature at the adjacent level is lower than the calculated temperature by more than a particular amount (\ :code:`ULCheck_SuperadiabatTol`) the level is flagged.
+This check is only applied to levels whose pressure is larger than a minimum threshold (\ :code:`ULCheck_PBThresh`) and lower by a certain amount (\ :code:`ULCheck_PBThresh`) than the surface pressure.

+**Summary of yaml parameters**

+- :code:`ULCheck_SuperadiabatTol`: Temperature difference threshold between observed temperature and temperature computed assuming dry adiabatic lapse rate (default -2.0 K).

+- :code:`ULCheck_PBThresh`: Threshold on difference between level pressure and 'bottom' pressure (which can change during the routine) (default 5000.0 Pa).

 - :code:`ULCheck_MinP`: Minimum pressure at which the checks are performed (default 0.0 Pa).

-- :code:`ULCheck_PBThresh`: Threshold on difference between level pressure and 'bottom' pressure (which can change during the routine) (default 5000.0 Pa).
+:ref:`Back to overview of profile consistency checks <profconcheck_overview>`

+.. _profconcheck_interpolation:

+Interpolation check
+^^^^^^^^^^^^^^^^^^^

+**Operation**

+The temperature is interpolated from significant levels onto any encompassed standard levels.
+If the absolute difference between the standard level temperature and the interpolated value is more than a particular threshold (\ :code:`ICheck_TInterpTol`) then the level in question, together with the relevant significant levels, are all flagged.
+Below a particular pressure (\ :code:`ICheck_TolRelaxPThresh`) the threshold is relaxed by multiplying it by the factor :code:`ICheck_TolRelax`).

+This check is only performed if the pressure difference between the standard and significant levels is not too large.
+The difference, known lossely as a 'big gap', depends upon the pressure of the standard level.
+The largest big gap is defined as :code:`ICheck_BigGapInit`; as the standard level pressure decreases, the big gaps also decrease in size according to the list in :code:`ICheck_BigGaps`.

+**Summary of yaml parameters**

-- :code:`ULCheck_SuperadiabatTol`: Temperature difference threshold between observed temperature and temperature computed assuming dry adiabatic lapse rate (default -2.0 K).
+- :code:`ICheck_TInterpTol`: Threshold for temperature difference between observed and interpolated value (default 2.0 K).

-The yaml parameters which are used in the standard level computation are as follows:

-- :code:`FS_MinP:` Minimum pressure for including a level in standard level calculations (default 0.0 Pa).

-- :code:`StandardLevels`: list of standard levels (default [1000, 925, 850, 700, 500, 400, 300, 250, 200, 150, 100, 70, 50, 30, 20, 10, 7, 3, 2, 1] hPa).

-The yaml parameters which apply to the interpolation check are as follows:

-- :code:`ICheck_BigGapInit`: Initial value of 'big gap' (default 1000.0 Pa).

 - :code:`ICheck_TolRelaxPThresh`: Pressure below which temperature difference threshold is relaxed (default 30000.0 Pa).

 - :code:`ICheck_TolRelax`: Multiplicative factor for temperature difference threshold, used if pressure is lower than :code:`ICheck_TolRelaxPThresh` (default 1.5).

-- :code:`ICheck_TInterpTol`: Threshold for temperature difference between observed and interpolated value (default 2.0 K).
+- :code:`ICheck_BigGapInit`: Initial value of 'big gap' (default 1000.0 Pa).

 - :code:`ICheck_BigGaps`: 'Big gaps' for use in this check (default [150, 150, 150, 150, 100, 100, 100, 75, 75, 50, 50, 20, 20, 20, 10, 10, 10, 10, 10, 10] hPa).

-The yaml parameters which apply to the hydrostatic check are as follows:
+:ref:`Back to overview of profile consistency checks <profconcheck_overview>`

+.. _profconcheck_hydrostatic:

+Hydrostatic check
+^^^^^^^^^^^^^^^^^

+**Operation**

+The hydrostatic check is used to check the consistency of the standard levels.
+The thickness between two standard levels is computed according to the hydrostatic equation.
+If this thickness differs from the measured value by more than a particular amount then the associated levels may be flagged.
+A decision-making algorithm is used to classify the levels as having height or temperature errors.

+**Summary of yaml parameters**

 - :code:`HCheck_CorrectZ`: Compute correction to Z (default true).

 - :code:`HydDesc`: Text description of hydrostatic errors.

-- There are a large number of thresholds used in the decision making algorithm.
+- There are a large number of thresholds used in the decision-making algorithm.
 Their default values are listed here:

   - :code:`HCheck_SurfacePThresh`: 15100.0 Pa